TheEolian/timespan/README.md

 # timespan

+Code blocks for setting:
+  -start_date
+  -end_date

-code for setting start_date and end_date variables based on when the code is run.
+variables based on when the code gets run.

 # Annual Run
 - Sets start date and end date for the prior calendar year.